devGeekz/tillsync/updates.md

 | Database | PostgreSQL (prod)  | Free tier | Persistent storage |

-we will stick with postgresssql- neon or supabase + prisma orm
+we will stick with postgresssql- neon  + prisma orm